Modern Slavery Act 2015

 In addition, the DCC Human Rights Policy sets out DCC’s specific commitment to operate to internationally recognised standards of human rights, including in relation to forced labour, child labour and unsafe working conditions.

-Our policy on slavery and human trafficking is set out in Section 1 of this statement.
+Our policy on slavery and human rights violations is set out in Section 1 of this statement.

-At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Code of Practice to reflect the requirements of these Group policies and are available at https://www.dccvital.com/policy/.
+At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Supply Chain Integrity Code of Practice to reflect the requirements of these Group policies.
 These documents outline the detailed requirements we follow at DCC Vital and which have been integrated into local company procedures.
-A number of DCC Vital companies participate in third-party assessment and audit programmes such as the NHS Labour Standards Assurance System, SEDEX and ECOVADIS.
+A number of DCC Vital companies participate in third-party assessment and audit programmes such as the NHS Labour Standards Assurance System and ECOVADIS.
 Our companies also participate in customer evaluations of our compliance to labour standards and modern slavery requirements.

 As part of our compliance with the policies and procedures referred to above, we take the following steps: